ZAC Prince is the founder and CEO of bankrupt wealth management crypto firm BlockFi.

 Prince also led a business development team at broker Orchard Platform.

-The website aimed to provide information about the best financial technology products and investments for consumers.
+He then founded Better Finance Guru in 2016 – a website that provided information about the best financial technology products and investments for consumers.

-However, his first venture lasted just over a year.
-In 2017 Prince took a role as SVP, business development and sales at financing firm Katapult.
+This latest just over a year before Prince took a role as SVP, business development and sales at financing firm Katapult.

-It was just several months later that he decided to start his second business.
-Teaming up with investor Flori Marquez, Prince founded BlockFi in October 2017 with the ambition to provide credit services to the cryptocurrency market.
+Zac Prince and Flori Marquez then founded BlockFi in October 2017 with the ambition to provide credit services to the cryptocurrency market.

 BlockFi allowed users to earn yield for cryptocurrency deposits and was once valued at $3 billion.